top of page

 Own the Success You Help Create

 Employee Stock Ownership Plans (ESOPs) are a widely adopted option for promoting employee ownership in the United States.
-The National Center for Employee Ownership (NCEO) estimates roughly 6,500 ESOPs covering almost 14 million participants.
+Some studies estimate that ESOP companies raise sales, employment, and sales per employee by 2.4 percent annually over what would otherwise be expected.
 These numbers represent businesses across industries, including manufacturing, construction, and professional services.
 Companies that adopt ESOPs are often privately held, although some publicly traded companies use ESOPs.

 Who Funds an ESOP